battle of buxar

 2. Impact on the Political Landscape

-The result of the Battle of Buxar had a great impact on the political landscape of India.
+The result of the Battle had a great impact on the political landscape of India.
 The British East India Company gained immense power.
 They secured the Diwani rights, which allowed them to collect revenue from Bengal, Bihar, and Orissa.
 This financial gain enabled them to strengthen their military and administrative capabilities, setting the stage for further territorial expansion.

 The Indian rulers involved in the battle suffered big losses.
 They dethroned and exiled Mir Qasim.
 Shuja-ud-Daula lost control over parts of his territory, and the Mughal Emperor Shah Alam II became a puppet ruler under British protection.
 The defeat weakened the political dominance of these rulers and made it clear that the British were the new dominant force in the region.